 Like all things in life you can find stylish piggy banks, but they do come for a price.
 Check out little boutique shops or interior stores, and you are bound to find one that doesn’t ruin your style.
 Some of them can get pretty pricey going for over 5,000 yen.
 Of course, great deals and designs can also be found online with my favorite being the owl bank as pictured above.
 A bargain really, for under 3,000 Yen.
-Check out the website for other cool interior things as well (Japanese language only).

 Here is the glorious wonder that Facebook posts and blog stories are made of: the sometimes cute, crazy, or downright bizarre battery operated piggy banks.
 I guess saving should be fun!
 They vary in function but usually do something that will make you want to put in more money, from ‘eating’ the coins to ‘snatching’ them into the box.

 The so-called ‘Facebanks’ (pictured above) are especially popular with kids, and can be found in most toy stores or discount shops such as Don Quijote (Donki).
 You put your coin (or a finger) near the lips, and it will eat the coin.
 Quite realistic looking actually, apart from the creepy face.

 Then there are the ‘Trick Banks’, which has been one of the most popular designs recently.
 Coming in different colors, to have your fun you just push a button, then place the coin on the top of the box and the creature within will carry your fortune into its lair.
 Don’t ask me how to get the money out, but it is good fun.
 These can be bought for under 3,000 Yen and can make a great gift for the kids at home!